bimbraw/bimbraw.github.io/_pages/about.md

 News
 ------
 <font size="2"><ul>
+  <li>December, '22 - Ended a very productive Co-Op at Nokia Bell Labs.
+Produced deliverables in terms of already out and future papers, patents and demonstrable videos!</li>
+  <li>October, '22 - Paper titled 'Towards the Development of a Low-Latency, Biosignal-Controlled Human-Machine Interaction System' accepted to <a href="https://www.sice-si.org/SII2023/">IEEE SII 2023</a>!</li>
   <li>August, '22 - Based on the summer internship performance, the <a href="https://www.bell-labs.com/research-innovation/projects-and-initiatives/data-and-devices-lab/" target="_blank" rel="noopener noreferrer">Data and Devices Group</a> in the Artifical Intelligence Research Labs (AIR Labs) at Nokia Bell Labs extended a Co-Op offer, which I accepted!
 Excited to continue my work at Bell Labs in the Human-Machine Interaction space!</li>
   <li>June, '22 - Joined the <a href="https://www.bell-labs.com/research-innovation/projects-and-initiatives/data-and-devices-lab/" target="_blank" rel="noopener noreferrer">Data and Devices Group</a> in the Artifical Intelligence Research Labs (AIR Labs) at Nokia Bell Labs in New Providence, NJ as an Augmented Human Sensing Intern to work on exciting projects in the Human-Machine Interaction space!</li>
   <li>May, '22 - Presented a <a href="https://lnkd.in/gka9gr7m" target="_blank" rel="noopener noreferrer">paper</a> at the Autonomous Systems session and a <a href="https://lnkd.in/gkbF5eGf" target="_blank" rel="noopener noreferrer">poster</a> at the at Workshop on Human-centered Autonomy in Medical Robotics at IEEE ICRA 2022 in Philadelphia!</li>